-In December 2011, the Board decided to establish a new share-based incentive plan that has three performance periods, which are the calendar years 2012, 2013 and 2014.
-The Board shall decide on the performance criteria and participants in the beginning of each performance period.
-In the 2012 performance period, the reward was based on the net sales growth of the services business, return on capital employed (ROCE) before taxes and earnings per share.
-After the demerger the number of Valmet participants is 32.
-The rewards to be paid to Valmet participants on the basis of the 2012 performance period correspond to a maximum of 115,422 Metso shares.
-The current Valmet Executive Team's share of the 2012 earnings period can be a maximum of 57,322 shares.
-However, according to the Board's decision, the number of maximum shares will be recalculated in April 2014 to take into account the effect of the demerger on to Valmet share value.
-The reward from the 2012 performance period will be paid at the end of an approximately two-year vesting period in 2015, partly in company shares and partly in cash.
+Prior to the partial demerger of Metso Corporation and before Valmet Corporation was incorporated, in December 2011, the Board of Directors of Metso Corporation decided to establish a new sharebased incentive plan that has three performance periods, which are the calendar years 2012, 2013 and 2014.
+The Board decided on the performance criteria and participants in the beginning of each performance period.
+After the demerger the number of Valmet participants in the 2012 performance period was 32.
+The rewards to be paid to Valmet participants on the basis of the 2012 performance period correspond to a maximum of 339,573 Valmet shares.
+Valmet's Executive Team can be awarded with a maximum of 141,270 Valmet shares for the performance period 2012.
+The reward from the 2012 performance period will be paid at the end of an approximately twoyear vesting period in 2015, partly in company shares and partly in cash.
 The proportion to be paid in cash is intended to cover taxes and tax-related costs arising from the reward to the participants.